 Implementation

 The schematic editor arranges the elements with a grid snap.
-With this EasyEDA tool, you can alignment the elements and create connections between them.
+With this EasyEDA tool, you can align the elements and create connections between them.
 Let's open and analyze the canvas parameters.
-To do it, click on the empty space on the canvas.
+To do it, click on the space on the canvas.

 For quick placement of schematic components, EasyEDA has a library of common elements.
 Go to the EELib tab to expand the library.